Ultra-compact X-ray Binaries: A Review: Impacts of UCXBs on some fields

 Most UCXBs host NSs with millisecond spin periods and very low-mass companions, indicating long duration and stable mass-transfer (see, e.g., \citealt{Alpar1982Natur.300..728A, Bhattacharya1991PhR...203....1B, ArmasPadilla2023AA...677A.186A}).
 The long-term accretion phase naturally spins up the NS to millisecond periods and may substantially increase its mass, establishing a direct evolutionary connection between UCXBs and radio MSPs.
 The high incidence of accreting MSPs among UCXBs reinforces this link.
-Because sustained accretion can push NSs towards their maximum mass, UCXBs offer a potential avenue to constrain the NS equation of state (see, e.g., \citealt{Kiziltan2013ApJ...778...66K,Alsing2018MNRAS.478.1377A}).
-Moreover, the observed ratio between BH and NS accretors in ultracompact systems provides information on the high-mass end of the binary initial mass function.
+Because sustained accretion can push NSs toward their maximum mass, UCXBs offer a potential avenue to constrain the NS equation of state (see, e.g., \citealt{Kiziltan2013ApJ...778...66K,Alsing2018MNRAS.478.1377A}).
+Moreover, the observed ratio between NS and BH accretors in ultra-compact systems provides important information on the high-mass end of the initial mass function of stars.